 - continuous flight auger (CFA) piling for piles up to 13 metres deep into the earth.

-The new North-South Motorway gantries include:
+The new South Road, Regency Road and North-South Motorway gantries include:

 - portal gantries – span across all lanes in one direction or across the entire surface road or North-South Motorway;

 - cantilever gantries – extend across lane(s) travelling in one direction; and